sowiecki/gtfo/README.md

 - Place a demo unit on 53

 ## Configuration

-*Note: This configuration is still a work-in-progress and subject to change*

 Hardware:
 - Raspberry Pi 2 Model B v1.1 running JESSIE (other models and distros likely work, but are untested)